atornero1/Project1App/README.md

 Introduction
 ---
-* How was communication managed
+* How was communication managed : Katie facilitated most of the communication
-* How many stories/issues were initially considered
+* How many stories/issues were initially considered : 26
-* How many stories/issues were completed
+* How many stories/issues were completed : 25

 Team Retrospective
 ---